qzhang234/PubCode-2020-CPMV/README.md

 Jupyter Notebook files for analyzing XPCS data and generating figures.
-Vector graphic figures (`.pdf`) generated from Jupyter Notebooks are used directly in \textit{Overleaf} manuscript without any further scaling or editing.
+Vector graphic figures (`.pdf`) generated from Jupyter Notebooks are used directly in *Overleaf* manuscript without any further scaling or editing.

 ### Data Structures